run-sdlc

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Navigate the AI-SDLC workflow for a given work item or artifact: report where it is in the lifecycle and what to do next.
 Use when the user asks "where are we on MN-42", "what is the next step for this story", "run the sdlc on <key or path>", "what is missing before this can ship", "which phase is this in", or hands over an artifact (a work item key, a spec, a doc, an ADR) and asks how to proceed.
 It is READ-ONLY for navigation: it resolves the anchor, traverses the artifact graph, and reports the current phase plus the next /<phase>-<step> and the persona who owns it.
 It does NOT create, edit, link, or transition anything, and it never writes directly; on explicit request it can dispatch the next step by handing off to the owning phase-step skill (which writes behind its own confirmation gates), per docs/ai-sdlc/orchestration.md.
-Do NOT use to author artifacts or to write work items.About this skill
+Do NOT use to author artifacts or to write work items.Key capabilities

 Run SDLC (navigator)